chooper/autodnsfailover/README.md

 This is almost exactly the setup used at dotCloud.

+sample3.py is an extension of sample2.py.
+Instead of using Zerigo DNS, it uses Amazon's Route53 and supports the use of a YAML-based config file.

 # Interfaces

 The interfaces marked "TBD" are not implemented, but we acknowledge that they would probably be very useful to others, and that they should be pretty straightforward to implement.